 With a new generation of hardware, Reflections returned once again with Driv3r/Driver 3, going for a cinematic theme even more, with voice talent from big Hollywood names such as Michael Madsen (as Tanner) and Ving Rhames (as Tobias Jones).
 The 1970s look was abandoned for a more modern day appearance, with both classic and modern cars on the streets, as well as the addition of boats and motorcycles.
 The game also featured third person shootouts, one of the many reasons the game was poorly received by most critics and fans.

 The first game to abandon Tanner and company, Parallel Lines featured a new protagonist known as The Kid/TK, a getaway driver hired by various criminals.
 Also, unlike the previous games which featured three to four cities each, the whole game was set in New York City, and takes place across two time periods: 1978 and 2006.
-Not much else was changed: the game still had a story campaign that focussed on high speed chases, as well as third person shooting.
+Not much else was changed: the game still had a story campaign that focused on high speed chases, as well as third person shooting.

 A spin-off prequel of the previous game, this was a PSP-only title featuring a different character from Parallel Lines, 'Ray'.
 Co-developed with Sumo Digital.